A-j-K/terraform-modules/tutorials/tf_aws_iam/iam_instance_role/README.md

 }
 ```

-For further information see the [http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html](AWS documentation)
+For further information see the AWS documentation [Using an IAM Role to Grant Permissions to Applications Running on Amazon EC2 Instances](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html)